Sources: John Thorneycroft, nelsongarden.co.uk, parksandgardens.org

 Continual and necessary restoration work means that today little of the pavilion's original fabric survives

-Conversely, the somewhat unusual Lord Nelson Seat is by all accounts the original upon which Nelson actually sat
+Conversely, the somewhat unusual Lord Nelson Seat by all accounts incorporates the original upon which Nelson actually sat

-The statue of Britannia is a copy of one at The Kymin Naval Temple
+The statue of Britannia is a copy of one that sits atop the Naval Temple at the Kymin, a hill just outside Monmouth

 The garden contains a rare surviving example of a hot wall.
-Hot air from an oven travelled through a system of horizontal flues, helping to extend the growing season of certain varieies of fruit such as figs
+Hot air from an oven travelled through a system of horizontal flues, helping to extend the growing season of fruit trees espaliered along the warm brickwork

 Fruit grown in the Nelson Garden